kheerand/Social-architecture-pattern-library/patterns/(041) Dunbar number/README.md

 ## Problem

-As the soclal network grows to 150, it requires approximately 42% of its members' time should be spent in social grooming, building trust and social capital.
+As the soclal network grows to 150, it requires approximately 42% of its members' time to be spent in social grooming, building trust and social capital.

 ## Consequence of problem